KevinTheMix/CheatSheets/# IT/Google/Flutter/Widgets.md

 * **AnimatedTheme** = animated **Theme**
 * **ImplicitlyAnimatedWidget** = abstract base class, its subclasses all manage an **AnimationController** internally
 * **TweenAnimationBuilder\<T>** = custom implicit animation (_tween_, _duration_, _builder_, _curve_, _onEnd_), pass _child_ for performance
+  * Can be used for smooth _continuous_ (ie pulsating) repeating animations using its `onEnd` callback to set end point to start value, and back
   * It always chases its _tween_'s end point, which can be adjusted (if set to a state variable) as the animation is playing
   * That means it can be somehow controlled, or at least its end target can, via state (eg _loosely driven by_ a user slider)
-  * Can be used for smooth _continuous_ (ie pulsating) repeating animations using its `onEnd` callback to set end point to start value, and back
+  * That occurs even between consecutive `build()`s, ie new endpoint will be chased right from current animation position
   * Tweens are mutable, so if value range never changes, place tweens (eg _ColorTween_) in a `static final` variable (ie outside of `build()`)

 ### Explicit